Inzersdorf (Vienna): History

 In 1120 and 1125, Inzersdorf's first mention occurred as Imicinesdorf respectively Ymizinisdorf thus meaning "village of Imizi(n)".
 It is supposed that the founder of the village was a man named Imizi, Imizo or Imizin.

 Until the beginning of the 16th century, the commune involved two villages: Inzersdorf and Willendorf.
 But after the Siege of Vienna in 1529, when both villages were destroyed, only Inzersdorf was rebuilt.

 But peace did not least long, and in the Battle of Vienna in 1683, Inzersdorf was destroyed again.
 This time, Maria Katharina von Kinsky brought foreign settlers to the place.

 When the brothers Geyer von Osterburg ruled the village in the 16th century, Inzersdorf became the hub of evangelic church.
 Many Protestants settled down nearby.

 Years passed by and the lordship of Inzersdorf changed very often.
 In 1857, Ziegelbaron ("Brick Baron") Heinrich von Drasche-Wartinberg inherit the holding.
 The now aborning industrial location specialized in brick production and in 1872, the factories already produced 100 million bricks (by comparison: in 1848, they only produced 16 million).
 Because of that, the Viennese administration decided to integrate the northern part of Inzersdorf, where the factories were located, into the 10th Viennese district Favoriten.

-After the integration of that northern part which was called now Inzersdorf-Stadt(Inzersdorf-City), the rest of the village was economical degraded.
+After the integration of that northern part which was called now Inzersdorf-Stadt (Inzersdorf-City), the rest of the village was economically degraded.
 In the next few years, Inzersdorf orientated towards the nearby city Liesing.

 After the "Anschluss" (annexation of Austria into Greater Germany by the Nazi regime), Inzersdorf was merged with Liesing and 13 other villages into "Great-Vienna".
 Together, these villages built the new 25th district of Vienna.
 After the end of the Second World War, Inzersdorf stayed inside of Vienna, while other villages came independent again.
 In 1954, Inzersdorf became part of the 23rd Viennese district Liesing.
 This district had had much industry before Second World War, and because of this, was bombed much by the Allies.
 But re-building proceeded fast, and in the end of the 20th century, new housing estates were built.
 In the years of 1988 until 1993, the estates "Traviatagasse" and "Othellogasse" were formed.
 This had big bearings on the number of inheritants of Inzersdorf: While in 1951, the cadastral commune had had about 6.000 inheritants, today there are about 14.500 people living in Inzersdorf.